BardicDefense/purple-hack/README.md

 the enemy ship.
 Large ships may carry 1 artillery piece, great ships may carry 2, and colossal ships may carry 4.

-- Catapults (600kg, 4 crew, 600d., 1 attack per turn) have an arm under
+- Catapults (600 stone wgt., 4 crew, 600d., 1 attack per turn) have an arm under
   tension, flinging its stone or incendiary missile in a high arc.
 Roll 2d6 and hit 8+, -4 at Very Long range, -2 at Medium range.
 Cannot fire at Short range.